Last Updated on October 2, 2023 by Kyle Whitley

 Garden sprayers are a staple of every homeowner and gardener.
-I have owned many hand pump style sprayers to spray insecticides and herbicides around my garden and home.
-If you have used a garden sprayer you know the hassles of constantly pumping your sprayer to keep a consistent spray pattern and pressure.
+I have owned many hand pump or manual piston pump style sprayers to spray insecticides and herbicides around my garden and home.
+If you have used an old school pump sprayer you know the hassles of constantly pumping your sprayer to keep a consistent spray pattern and pressure.
 The answer as you know if you are taking a look at this post is to get a battery powered garden sprayer.
+Let’s take a look at how to use a battery powered garden sprayer.

 Charging the Battery Powered Garden Sprayer

 Battery powered garden sprayers are of course powered by batteries, most are powered by lithium-ion style batteries.
 Like the RYOBI backpack sprayer above, your garden sprayer should have come with a charger.
 Plugin your charger and attach your battery to the charger and let the battery charge to the recommended manufacturer specifications.
 This could take as little as 30 minutes or up to a couple of hours depending on the size of the battery and the style of your charger.

 Some sprayers have onboard batteries that are part of the sprayer.
 Others have detachable batteries that are removable and replaceable.
 Once the battery has been charged, it is time to attach your battery to your sprayer.